WASP-60

-The star was named Morava in 2019 by Serbian amateur astronomers as part of the NameExoWorlds contest.

 A multiplicity survey in 2015 did not detect any stellar companions to WASP-60.

+Nomenclature

+The designation WASP-60 comes from the Wide Angle Search for Planets.

+This was one of the systems selected to be named in the 2019 NameExoWorlds campaign during the 100th anniversary of the IAU, which assigned each country a star and planet to be named.
+This system was assigned to Serbia.
+The approved names were Morava for the star and Vlasina for the planet, after the Morava and Vlasina rivers in Serbia.

 Planetary system

-In 2012 a transiting hot Jupiter planet b was detected on a tight, circular orbit.
-The planet was named Vlasina by Serbian astronomers in December 2019.
+In 2012 a transiting hot Jupiter planet, WASP-60b, was detected on a tight, circular orbit.
+The planet was named Vlasina by Serbian astronomers in December 2019, after the Vlasina River, a tributary of the Morava.
 Its equilibrium temperature is 1479±35 K.

 Measurement of the Rossiter–McLaughlin effect in 2018 revealed WASP-60b is on a retrograde orbit relative to the equatorial plane of the star, orbital obliquity equal to 129°.